Bill0412/CS-for-Everybody/python/lecture4/README.md

 ## Overview
 1. Real Case: What can Python do for us? ([merge-xlsx-spreadsheets](merge-xlsx-spreadsheets/main.py))
 2. Chpater 7: Files
-3. Chapter 8: Lists(push off to text week)
+3. Chapter 8: Lists(push off to next week)

 ## Homework